laravel/docs/eloquent-relationships.md

     $posts = App\Models\Post::doesntHave('comments')->get();

 If you need even more power, you may use the `whereDoesntHave` and `orWhereDoesntHave` methods to put "where" conditions on your `doesntHave` queries.
-These methods allows you to add customized constraints to a relationship constraint, such as checking the content of a comment:
+These methods allow you to add customized constraints to a relationship constraint, such as checking the content of a comment:

     use Illuminate\Database\Eloquent\Builder;